 Maybe not the most unique but often the prettiest in it’s simplicity.
 I love to use my water pitchers for an easy arrangement in any season.

-I hope these photos give you some ideas for using different vessels you might have at home for your centerpieces or flower arrangements.
+I hope these photos give you some unique vase ideas that you might even have at home for your centerpieces or flower arrangements.
 Many of my containers are vintage finds from second hand shops, that I have had for years.
-For your convenience, I am linking a few items below that are available online and would work great for any of these applications, but keep your eyes open the next time you are antique shopping or maybe just in your garage or china cabinet...I bet you have some pretty amazing "vases" you never knew you had!
+I am linking a few vessels below that are available online and would work great for any of these applications, but keep your eyes open the next time you are antique shopping or maybe just in your garage or china cabinet…I bet you have some pretty amazing “vases” you never knew you had!